Reaction wheel

-Theory

-Reaction wheels are used to control the attitude of a satellite without the use of thrusters, which reduces the mass fraction needed for fuel.

-They work by equipping the spacecraft with an electric motor attached to a flywheel, which, when its rotation speed is changed, causes the spacecraft to begin to counter-rotate proportionately through conservation of angular momentum.
-Reaction wheels can rotate a spacecraft only around its center of mass (see torque); they are not capable of moving the spacecraft from one place to another (see translational force).

-Implementation
+Design

 For three-axis control, reaction wheels must be mounted along at least three directions, with extra wheels providing redundancy to the attitude control system.
 A redundant mounting configuration could consist of four wheels along tetrahedral axes, or a spare wheel carried in addition to a three axis configuration.
 Changes in speed (in either direction) are controlled electronically by computer.
 The strength of the materials used in a reaction wheel determine the speed at which the wheel would come apart, and therefore how much angular momentum it can store.

 Since the reaction wheel is a small fraction of the spacecraft's total mass, easily controlled, temporary changes in its speed result in small changes in angle.
 The wheels therefore permit very precise changes in a spacecraft's attitude.
 For this reason, reaction wheels are often used to aim spacecraft carrying cameras or telescopes.

+Over time, reaction wheels may build up enough stored momentum to exceed the maximum speed of the wheel, called saturation.
+However, slowing down the wheels imparts a torque causing undesired rotation.
+Designers therefore supplement reaction wheel systems with other attitude control mechanisms to cancel out the torque caused by "desaturating" the reaction wheels.
+Typically designers use "reaction control systems"; arrays of small chemical rocket engines that fire as the wheels slow down to counter the torque the wheels are imparting on the spacecraft as they slow down.

-Over time, reaction wheels may build up enough stored momentum to exceed the maximum speed of the wheel, called saturation, which will need to be canceled.
-Designers therefore supplement reaction wheel systems with other attitude control mechanisms.
-In the presence of a magnetic field (as in low Earth orbit), a spacecraft can employ magnetorquers (better known as torque rods) to transfer angular momentum to Earth through its planetary magnetic field.
-In the absence of a magnetic field, the most efficient practice is to use either high-efficiency attitude jets such as ion thrusters, or small, lightweight solar sails placed in locations away from the spacecraft's center of mass, such as on solar cell arrays or projecting masts.
+More fuel efficient methods for reaction wheel desaturation have been developed over time.
+By reducing the amount of fuel the spacecraft needs to be launched with, they increase the useful payload that can be delivered to orbit.
+These methods include magnetorquers (better known as torque rods), which transfer angular momentum to the Earth through its planetary magnetic field requiring only electrical power and no fuel.
+They are however limited to areas of space with a sufficiently large magnetic field (such as in low Earth orbit).
+In the absence of a sufficiently strong magnetic field, the next most efficient practice is to use high-efficiency attitude jets such as ion thrusters.

-Examples of spacecraft using reaction wheels

-Beresheet
+Examples

-Beresheet was launched on a Falcon 9 rocket on 22 February 2019 1:45 UTC, with the goal of landing on the moon.
+Beresheet was launched on a Falcon 9 rocket on 22 February 2019 1:45 UTC, with the goal of landing on the Moon.
 Beresheet uses the low-energy transfer technique to save fuel.
 Since its fourth maneuver in its elliptical orbit, to prevent shakes when the amount of liquid fuel ran low, there was a need to use a reaction wheel.

-James Webb Space Telescope

 The James Webb Space Telescope has six reaction wheels built by Rockwell Collins Deutschland.

-LightSail 2

 LightSail 2 was launched on 25 June 2019, focused around the concept of a solar sail.
 LightSail 2 uses a reaction wheel system to change orientation by very small amounts, allowing it to receive different amounts of momentum from the light across the sail, resulting in a higher altitude.